Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The trigger

-• Hundred-day plan demands group visibility
+• 100-day plan needs group visibility

-• New group revenue leader wants one system
+• New revenue leader wants one system

 • Limited-partner pack can no longer be faked